infinitepower18/WSA-Sideloader/README.md

 4. In the root directory run the command `nuitka --standalone sideloader.py --enable-plugin=tk-inter --windows-disable-console`.
 This may take some time depending on your computer.
 5. Copy the icon.ico file and adbfiles folder to the sideloader.dist folder.

-As this program is a sideloading tool for Windows Subsystem for Android, please make sure you are running Windows 11 with WSA installed.
+As this program is a APK installer for Windows Subsystem for Android, please make sure you are running Windows 11 with WSA installed.

 ## Disclaimer
 This project is not affiliated with Microsoft or Google in any way.